webix-hub/docs/data/api/ui.spreadsheet_ondataserialize_event.md

 @params:

-- data		string/object		the data that should be serialized
+- data		object		the data that should be serialized

 @example: